-Situated on the banks of the river Charente amid vine-covered countryside, Cognac is surely one of France’s most idyllic towns.
+Situated on the banks of the river Charente amid vine-covered countryside, Cognac is undoubtedly one of France’s most idyllic towns.
 Today it remains famous for the production of the double-distilled spirit that proudly bears its name, and upon which Cognac’s prosperity depends.
 Indeed, most visitors to Cognac head straight to the legendary Cognac houses, perhaps unwisely overlooking the town’s other attractions, namely its splendid architecture and a surfeit of delightful cafés and restaurants.

-In 406 AD Roman control over Gaul collapsed as northern tribes such as the Vandals repeatedly attacked the Western Roman Empire.
+In 406 AD, Roman control over Gaul collapsed as northern tribes such as the Vandals repeatedly attacked the Western Roman Empire.
 After the so-called Dark Ages in which the Romans left a power vacuum in Western Europe, France fell under the control of the Frankish Merovingian and Carolingian dynasties, who ruled France from the 5th to the 10th centuries.

-In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494 and today the town’s main square is named after him.
+In the 16th century, King François l ascended the French throne; the monarch was born in Cognac’s castle in 1494, and today, the town’s main square is named after him.
 Yet despite the arrival of Italian Renaissance culture, this would prove to be a very turbulent century for France, not least during the outbreak of The Wars of Religion (1561-1598) between Huguenots (Protestants) and Catholic loyalists.

 The catalyst for the conflict was the Reformation ideas of John Calvin, an intellectual born in Noyon who fled to Geneva to avoid persecution.
-The Bourbon King Henri IV only added fuel to the fire, with his controversial Edict of Nantes which guaranteed Protestants many civil and political rights.
+The Bourbon King Henri IV only added fuel to the fire, with his controversial Edict of Nantes, which guaranteed Protestants many civil and political rights.
 However, Cognac was designated one of the four places of safety granted to the Protestants by the peace of Saint Germain en Laye.

-It is also during this period that the region started to become renowned for producing brandy – in the 16th-century Dutch settlers came to Cognac primarily to purchase salt, although the intrepid explorers also started developing a lucrative business trading local wines.
+It is also during this period that the region started to become renowned for producing brandy – in the 16th-century Dutch settlers came to Cognac primarily to purchase salt.
+However, the intrepid explorers also started developing a lucrative business trading local wines.
 However, the perilous sea journey would often render the wine rancid, and so the settlers needed an effective method of preserving it.
 They started by distilling the wine into eau-de-vie, which was a good solution for preservation, but eventually, they realized a second distillation made for a finer product.
 Voila – brandy, or rather Cognac, was born.
-Indeed, the word “brandy” comes from the Dutch word “brandewijn” which means burnt wine.
+Indeed, the word “brandy” comes from the Dutch word “brandewijn,” which means burnt wine.

-Social and economic upheaval marked the 18th century, not least the outbreak of the French Revolution which claimed many lives during the reign of terror and put a temporary halt to exports of Cognac, hurting the town’s prosperity greatly.
-However, by the late 19th century Cognac was the most important export for the Charente region – many merchants built fine townhouses at the end of this century, although the outbreak of phylloxera affected many wine-growers livelihoods.
+Social and economic upheaval marked the 18th century, not least the outbreak of the French Revolution, which claimed many lives during the reign of terror and put a temporary halt to exports of Cognac, hurting the town’s prosperity greatly.
+However, by the late 19th century, Cognac was the most important export for the Charente region – many merchants built elegant townhouses at the end of this century, although the outbreak of phylloxera affected many wine-growers livelihoods.
 In 1888, in one of the merchant families, the famous politician Jean Monnet was born, a man partly responsible for the creation of the European Union.

 The 20th century would, of course, be marked by the outbreak of two world wars; as in the rest of the country, following the First World War, the population of Cognac declined significantly.
 Yet the post-war years were relatively prosperous for Cognac, the development of the French railroad system made exporting far easier, and Cognac became the drink du jour of the European upper classes.

-Sadly, the outbreak of the Second World War in 1939 would bring more suffering to the people of Cognac; by June 1940 the nation had capitulated and was divided into the Nazi-occupied north and the puppet Vichy regime in the south.
+Sadly, the outbreak of the Second World War in 1939 would bring more suffering to the people of Cognac; by June 1940, the nation had capitulated and was divided into the Nazi-occupied north and the puppet Vichy regime in the south.

 Gastronomy & Wine

 While not every person in Cognac is a walking Larousse Gastronomique, eating and drinking well is of prime importance to the citizens of the Poitou-Charente region.
-Local gastronomy is based on two things: fresh, seasonal ingredients and considerable skill, which is often employed in the region’s leading Michelin venues, where world-class cooking is presented in an extremely elegant, refined setting.
-Highlights include fresh oysters and Charente lamb; the rich, thick grasses and a temperate climate are ideal for grazing sheep, complemented by an enviable selection of delicious local cheeses.
+Local gastronomy is based on two things: fresh, seasonal ingredients and considerable skill, which is often employed in the region’s leading Michelin venues, where world-class cooking is presented in an exquisite, refined setting.
+Highlights include fresh oysters and Charente lamb; the rich, thick grasses and a temperate climate are ideal for grazing sheep, complemented by an excellent selection of delicious local cheeses.

 Which, of course, is an obligatory part of any visit to the Charente region.
 Made of grape eaux-de-vie of various vintages, cognac is aged in Limousin oak barrels and blended by an experienced cellarmaster – top Cognac is aged for many decades.
-Today, the best-known houses are Hennessy, Martell, Remy Martin, and Otard, producing brandies of incomparable finesse, elegance and complexity.
+Today, the best-known houses are Hennessy, Martell, Remy Martin, and Otard, producing brandies of incomparable finesse, elegance, and complexity.

-Situated in the pretty Jardin Public is the Musee de Cognac, which showcases the town’s fascinating history and is packed with interesting exhibits.
+Situated in the pretty Jardin Public is the Musee de Cognac, which showcases the town’s fascinating history and packed with interesting exhibits.
 As a bonus, admission also covers La Musee des Arts du Cognac, which guides visitors, step by step, through the production of Cognac, from vine to bottle.